vchongmorrison/vchongmorrison.github.io/_protocols/dissociation-zebrafish-FACS.md

 11. With cell strainers still attached, centrifuge at 500 g/rcf at 4C for 7 minutes.
 12. Carefully lift the tubes out and discard cell strainer.
 Remove supernatant (slowly!) until approximately 500 µl is left - an estimate is fine.
 13. Add 0.2 ul of 1:10 diluted eFluor 780 dye.
-14. Resuspend the cell pellet gently using a fresh low-binding tip and transfer to a 5 ml polystyrene round tube.
-Place on ice and proceed with FACS (about 30 minutes to sort entire sample).
+14. Resuspend the cell pellet gently using a p200 (set to 100 µl) low-binding tip and transfer to a 5 ml polystyrene round tube.
+15. Place on ice and proceed with FACS (about 30 minutes to sort entire sample).
-15. After FACS, pellet collected cells 500 g/rcf at 4C for 5 minutes in cooled tabletop micro-centrifuge.
+16. After FACS, pellet collected cells 500 g/rcf at 4C for 5 minutes in cooled tabletop micro-centrifuge.

-    **Single Cell applications.** If volume of cells post-FACS does not exceed the level marked or is below input volume, step 15 can be skipped.
+    **Single Cell applications.** If volume of cells post-FACS does not exceed the level marked or is below input volume, step 16 can be skipped.
 Top-up the cell suspension with filtered Hank’s or appropriate buffer and proceed immediately with downstream processing.

-16. Very carefully, remove the supernatant and proceed with downstream applications.
+17. Very carefully, remove the supernatant and proceed with downstream applications.

     **Single Cell applications.** If volume of cells post-FACS exceeds the level marked, remove supernatant to the mark.
 Gently resuspend the pelleted cells with a low-binding tip, place on ice, and proceed immediately with downstream processing.